The Cemetery’s History

-In 1913, the Calgary Diocese was divided into two parts.
-The Synod of the Diocese of Edmonton was created and formally incorporated by the Alberta Legislature in 1914.
-Colchester Cemetery land became the property and responsibility of the Edmonton Diocese.
-The following year, the Diocese decided to physically relocate St. Stephen’s church structure to South Edmonton where it was renamed the First Church of St. John the Evangelist.
-The vacated Colchester church land and cemetery was soon neglected, falling into disuse and disrepair.
+In 1913, the Calgary Diocese was divided into two parts, thereby creating the Synod of the Diocese of Edmonton which was formally incorporated by the Alberta Legislature in 1914.
+Soon thereafter, the church and cemetery land was ceded to the Edmonton Diocese.
+In 1915, the Edmonton Diocese physically relocated St. Stephen’s church structure to South Edmonton where it was reactivated and renamed the First Church of St. John the Evangelist.
+The abandoned Colchester land was neglected and became overgrown with trees, shrubs and weeds.

 Vision